fortify/github-action/README.md

 The FortifyVulnerabilityExporter version to install.
 Allowed values: `skip` (default value, do not install), `latest`, or specific version number.
 Supports semantic versioning, for example `v2` will install the latest known `2.x.y` version.
 Version may be specified either with or without the `v` prefix, for example `v2.0.4` and `2.0.4` are semantically the same.

 **`bugtracker-utility`**
 The FortifyBugTrackerUtility version to install.
-Allowed values: skip (default value, do not install), latest, or specific version number.
+Allowed values: `skip` (default value, do not install), `latest`, or specific version number.
 Supports semantic versioning, for example `v4` will install the latest known `4.x` version.
 Version may be specified either with or without the `v` prefix, for example `v4.12` and `4.12` are semantically the same.

 ### Action outputs